kov4l3nko/kov4l3nko.github.io_content/blog/2018-05-27-sll-pinning-hook-sectrustevaluate/index.md

 It didn't work for AppStore.
 I did not test it with other versions of Viber or iOS, with other apps, or on other devices.
 So I'm not sure it will work for you.

+---

-_Anyway, if you wanna try, do it on your own risk.
-Stable and safe work of the script is not guaranteed._ Happy reversing! :)
+__WARNING!__ If you wanna try to use the script, do it on your own risk.
+Stable and safe work of the script is not guaranteed.

+---

+Happy reversing! :)